cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 A `fingerprint_script` and `fingerprint_key` are *optional* fields that can specify either:

-* a script output of which will be hashed and used as a key for the given cache:
+* a script, the output of which will be hashed and used as a key for the given cache:

   ```yaml
   node_modules_cache: